-SCOTUS rules former Bush admin officials cannot be held accountable for post-9/11 immigration detainee claims
+SCOTUS rules on post-9/11 immigration claims

-Washington (CNN)The Supreme Court ruled former high ranking officials in the Bush administration, including former Attorney General John Ashcroft and former FBI Director Robert Mueller, could not be held accountable in their roles for claims brought by non-citizens post 9/11.
+Washington (CNN)The Supreme Court ruled former high-ranking officials in the George W. Bush administration, including former Attorney General John Ashcroft and former FBI Director Robert Mueller, could not be held accountable in claims brought by non-citizens after 9/11.

 The decision was 4-2.

-It was a long-running lawsuit against the former Bush administration officials filed by immigrants who argued they were racially profiled and illegally detained after the attacks.
+The long-running civil rights lawsuit filed in 2002 against the former Bush administration officials by immigrants argued they were racially profiled and illegally detained after the attacks.

+In the wake of the attacks, FBI dedicated more than 4,000 special agents to arrest and detain 762 non-citizens on charges that they had violated federal immigration laws.

+In court papers, the government argued that "in light of their immigration status, it was ... lawful to arrest and detain them pending their removal."

 Justice Stephen Breyer took the unusual step of reading his dissent, joined by Justice Ruth Bader Ginsburg, from the bench.
-He argued he would have allowed the plaintiffs' claims to go forward and he noted the plaintiffs were "shackled," "slammed against walls," and "verbally abused."
+He argued he would have allowed the plaintiffs' claims to go forward, and he noted the plaintiffs were "shackled," "slammed against walls" and "verbally abused."

 "History tells us of far too many instances where the executive or legislative branch took action during time of war that on later examination, turned out unnecessarily and unreasonably to have deprived American citizens of basic constitutional rights," he said.